donnemartin/system-design-primer/README.md

 * Preventing requests from going to unhealthy servers
 * Preventing overloading resources
-* Helping eliminate single points of failure
+* Helping to eliminate a single point of failure

 Load balancers can be implemented with hardware (expensive) or with software such as HAProxy.